simonask/werk/README.md

 - **Results of `which` expressions:** If the `PATH` environment variable changes between runs in such a way that the executable path is different, or if the modification time of the resolved executable changes, any recipes and variables using the path are considered outdated.
+Note that command names that appear as part of the `command` body of recipes are implicitly be-whiched.

 - **Modification time of `werk.toml`:** All build recipes are considered outdated if their output file exists, but is older than `werk.toml`.